cerver1/Python-AutomatedSudokuSolver/README.md

 # **Automated Sudoku Solver**

-### **Sometimes I get the urge to build projects that remind me of the wonder of coding, projects that don’t solve a pressing issue, projects that allow the exploration of the amazing world of programming.**
+### **Certain projects revitalize the urge to build for the sake of building.
+This project is one, it doesnt solve a pressing issue; this projects simply allow the exploration of the amazing world of programming.**

 ![](Sudoku_1.gif)

-## ***Logic***
+## ***:brain: Logic :brain:***
+***This project contains the following libraries Selenium - webdriver :gear:
+Time :clock1:
+pynput :computer:***
 ***
+	What is it?

-	This project uses python to solve a sudoku board on (Link - https://www.livesudoku.com/).
+	This project uses python to solve a sudoku board found on https://www.livesudoku.com/

-	This is achieved with the Selenium - webdriver, Time, and pynput libraries.

 	How does it work?